JamieTasker/exif2gis/README.md

 layer_out = '/home/user/Documents/GIS/myphotos.gpkg'
 ```

-[By default, the application saves information as a OGC GeoPackage file.](http://switchfromshapefile.org/)  If you would like to change this, you can change the ``` layer_out_format ``` to either ESRI Shapefile, MapInfo File or GPKG as needed.
+[By default, the application saves information as an OGC GeoPackage file.](http://switchfromshapefile.org/)  If you would like to change this, you can change the ``` layer_out_format ``` to either ESRI Shapefile, MapInfo File or GPKG as needed.
 ```python
 layer_out_format = 'ESRI Shapefile'
 ```